fpcorso/data-blog/content/pages/about.md

 This game was full of bugs and I am surprised anyone bought it.
 But, they did and it made me realize that I could have a future creating software.

 Now, 13 years later, I have worked on a variety of different projects and businesses from many different industries.
-Over the years, I have developed a passion for data analysis and visualization.
+Over the years, I have developed a passion for data analysis, visualization, and machine learning.

 But, most of my other sites are focused on marketing, business, or WordPress related topics so I haven't had a place to share some of the cool data or Python projects I am working on.
 This is why this site was created.